aedenj/cad-system-design/README.md

 * Meeting needs of emergency agencies outside the US. (for now)
 * The communications centers themselves loose power
-* Responders devices are "off grid".
-Meaning there may be no meaningful network access.

 # Design